Take action

 - Plastic Free Swindon blogs for the new year 2019.

-Get inspiration and share ideas in a group.
+- Get inspiration, ask for advice and share ideas in an online or offline group.

 - Wiltshire Wildlife Trust's Waste Free February